dwin0/blog/content/blog/webserver/index.en.md

 ![browser window, which displays a web page with a title and an image](./web-server-website.jpg)

-The complete code is available on <a href="https://www.buymeacoffee.com/l/webserver" target="_blank">buymeacoffee.com</a>.
+The complete code is available on <a href="https://www.buymeacoffee.com/l/webserver" target="_blank" rel="noopener noreferrer">buymeacoffee.com</a>.
 This supports me to write more articles.
 Thanks!

 ---